TGTLabs/manifesto/README.md

 Care about where you choose to invest your time and how you make an impact on both your collaborators and intended audiences.

 Care about your team.
 Care about your application.
 Care about the system.
 Care about the ecosystem.
-Care about results, deliver over document.
+Care about results.
+Deliver over document.

 ## This is a way to work.